 Antigen tests conducted by a health professional can no longer be sold directly to consumers.

 Self-tests (with a CE marking followed by 4 digits) are authorised in Belgium but are not recommended.
 These can be purchased at a pharmacy.
 The waiting period to see results depends on the test.

 Belgian citizens are entitled to have 2 tests for free.
-Extra PCR tests, also for tourists, need to be paid at a max rate of 55 €.
+Extra PCR tests, as weel as those of tourists, need to be paid at a max rate of 55 €.
 There are quick tests at a max rate of 120 €.

 Antigen and PCR tests can be obtained freely in hospitals with a medical prescription or with a fee of 50 to 75€ in medical analysis laboratories or private clinics (for non-residents, for example).